10 February 2026

 Companies that combine both formulas achieve more motivated, committed teams that are loyal to their corporate culture.

 Would you like to implement a bespoke benefits plan?
-Contact with Edenred and discover how we can help you create a remuneration strategy that promotes well-being, productivity, and talent retention.
+Contact Edenred and discover how we can help you create a remuneration strategy that promotes well-being, productivity, and talent retention.